AUTOGENERATED FILE! PLEASE DON'T EDIT HERE. EDIT THE SOURCE NOTEBOOKS INSTEAD

 This will plot a graph, then create a button where you can toggle the image's visibility""" # Toggle

-def __or__(self, it): # see discussion on Carousel() # Toggle
+def __or__(self, it): return it.__ror__(self) if self._enteredRor else super().__or__(it) # see discussion on Carousel() class # Toggle

 def _repr_html_(self): # Toggle